On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing

-\begin{enumerate} \item First, we can find the $3$ sections of $4H + L$ as linear combinations of quadratics in $U_0, ..., U_9$ vanishing on random points of $3H + L$ and one section of $5H$ (in our case, we chose $Z_2$). \item These sections are technically quadratic polynomials.
-Since we have computed explicit equations on sections of $5H$ in Section~\ref{subsec:5H_Quadratic} and of $3H + L$ in Section~\ref{subsec:3H_Quadratic}, we can take random cuts on each quadratic polynomials, only keeping the points that are non-zero on these equations.
+\begin{enumerate} \item First, we can find the $3$ sections of $4H + L$ as quadratic polynomials in $U_0, ..., U_9$ vanishing on random points of $3H + L$ and one section of $5H$ (in our case, we chose $Z_2$). \item These sections are technically quadratic polynomials.
+Since we have computed explicit equations on sections of $5H$ in Section~\ref{subsec:5H_Quadratic} and of $3H + L$ in Section~\ref{subsec:verify_cuts}, we can take random cuts on each quadratic polynomials, only keeping the points that are non-zero on these equations.
 The remaining points will be random points on the sections of $4H + L$ as divisors.
-We can then find $h^0(\FPP, 12H - (4H + L)) = 21$ quadratics for each section. \end{enumerate} Note that we also only need to do this on one section of $4H + L$, as the other two can be populated by the $C_3$ action.
+We can then find $h^0(\FPP, 12H - (4H + L)) = 21$ quadratic polynomials for each section. \end{enumerate} Note that we also only need to do this on one section of $4H + L$, as the other two can be populated by the $C_3$ action.
 Now we will finish the proofs of Theorem~\ref{thm:main_divisor_relation}.

 \begin{proof}[Proof of ``if" direction of Theorem~\ref{thm:main_divisor_relation}(\ref{item:4H})] It suffices for us to check this for $4H + D, 4H + D_1, $ and $4H + D_8$.
-Since we have computed the quadratics vanishing on each already, we can simply check that they don't have common zeros in the \texttt{Magma} file \texttt{4H-Torsion-intersection.txt}. \end{proof}
+Since we have computed the quadratic polynomials vanishing on each already, we can simply check that they don't have common zeros in the {Magma} file \texttt{4H-Torsion-intersection.txt}. \end{proof}